-- · Build historical knowledge. - Interpret primary and secondary sources to make historical arguments. - Apply historical methods and the research process using discipline-specific standards, i.e., the Chicago Manual of Style. - Create historical arguments and narratives to answer research questions.
+- · Build historical knowledge. - Interpret primary and secondary sources to make historical arguments. - Apply historical methods and the research process using discipline-specific standards, i.e., the Chicago Manual of Style. - · Create historical arguments and narratives to answer research questions.

 Preparation: History has proven to be an outstanding preparation for successful careers in law, teaching, business, writing, and other fields.
 Social science secondary education students who are interested in procuring a history concentration may pursue a Bachelor of Science in history education.
-This degree, while not as comprehensive as the traditional history major, will nevertheless enable the holder to compete for teaching positions within the state of Illinois, seek a variety of business and non-profit professional careers in which the traditional liberal arts are valued, and pursue graduate studies in history.

-HISTORY MAJOR REQUIREMENTS 41 crs.
+HISTORY MAJOR REQUIREMENTS 40 crs.

 HIS 110 HISTORICAL METHODS 1

-HIS 161 WORLD CIVILIZATION TO 1450 3
+HIS 161 WORLD CIVILIZATIONS I 3

-HIS 162 WORLD CIVILIZATION SINCE 1450 3
+HIS 162 WORLD CIVILIZATIONS II 3

-HIS 163 TWENTIETH CENTURY

-WORLD HISTORY 3

 HIS 261 UNITED STATES HISTORY TO 1877 3

-HIS 262 UNITED STATES HISTORY SINCE 18 377
+HIS 262 UNITED STATES HISTORY SINCE 18 77 3

+HIS 265 INTRODUCTION TO PUBLIC HISTO RY 3

+HIS 371 UNITED STATES WOMEN'S HISTOR Υ 3

+HIS 372 AMERICAN ECONOMIC HISTORY 3

+HIS 376 MINORITIES IN THE AMERICAN

+EXPERIENCE 3

-HIS 310 SEMINAR IN HISTORICAL RESEARC :H 1
+HIS 310 SEMINAR IN HISTORICAL RESEARC :H 3

 HIS 410 SENIOR THESIS IN HISTORY (W) 3

-FOREIGN LANGUAGE 6

-ADDITIO NAL HISTORY ELECTIVES 15
+ADDITIO NAL HISTORY ELECTIVES 9